-In contrast to software-defined networking (SDN), in which hardware remains the driving force, VMware technology truly decouples network resources from underlying hardware.
+In contrast to SDN, in which hardware remains the driving force, VMware network virtualization technology truly decouples network resources from underlying hardware.
 Virtualization principles are applied to physical network infrastructure, abstracting network services to create a flexible pool of transport capacity that can be allocated, utilized and repurposed on demand.

 VMware’s network virtualization platform,

 NSX, deploys on top of existing physical network hardware and supports the newest fabrics and geometries from all vendors.
-Existing applications and monitoring tools work smoothly with NXS without any modifications.
+Existing applications and monitoring tools work smoothly with NSX without any modifications.

-NSX reduces delivery time for network topologies and security services from weeks to seconds, shrinks OPEX and CAPEX, operates on any hypervisor and works with all network hardware.
+NSX reduces delivery time for network topologies and security services from weeks to seconds.
+It shrinks OpEx and CapEx, operates on any hypervisor and works with all network hardware.
 The platform is currently in full production deployment at some of the world’s largest cloud service providers, financial firms and enterprise data centers.

 Network Virtualization Products

-Get the IT results you need—greater security, availability, faster service delivery and lower costs—with SDDC.
+Get the IT results you need—greater security, availability, faster service delivery and lower costs—with software-defined networking (SDN).

 Explore Our IT Outcomes